nonamescm/dotfiles/README.md

 ### Some information about my setup

-Currently I'm using alpine linux as my primary operating system, specifically the edge version since the stable lack of packages. other infos:
+Currently I'm using void linux as my main distro. other infos:

 * Editor: neovim